focusate/documentation-user/discuss/customizations/mail_external_confirm.rst

     :align: center

-Try sending message and you will get a pop-up to confirm sending with listed all external recipients:
+Try sending message and you will get a pop-up to confirm sending with listed all external recipients names:

 .. image:: media/mail_external_confirm_popup.png
     :align: center